CT Cervical Spine - CAM 705

 Evaluation of Neurologic Deficits1,2

-When Cervical Spine MRI Is Contraindicated or Inappropriate
+When Cervical Spine MRI Is Contraindicated or cannot be performed

-- Extremity muscular weakness (and not likely caused by plexopathy or peripheral neuropathy)
+- Extremity muscular weakness (not likely caused by plexopathy or peripheral neuropathy)

-- Pathologic (e.g., Babinski, Lhermitte's sign3, Chaddock Sign4, Hoffman’s and other upper motor neuron signs); OR abnormal deep tendon reflexes (and not likely caused by plexopathy, or peripheral neuropathy)
+- Pathologic reflexes (e.g., Babinski, Lhermitte's sign,(3) Chaddock Sign,(4) Hoffman’s and other upper motor neuron signs); OR abnormal deep tendon reflexes (not likely caused by plexopathy, or peripheral neuropathy)

-- Absent/decreased sensory changes along a particular cervical dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy or peripheral neuropathy)
+- Absent/decreased sensation along a particular cervical dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy or peripheral neuropathy)

 - Upper or lower extremity increase muscle tone/spasticity